 Oftentimes, photo and video collection is an afterthought.
 Brands ask for photos and videos — but not until a shopper has already written a review.
 Here’s the thing: if a customer spends time and effort writing a review, they’re likely to skip right over the visual content submission component altogether.

 Instead, ask your shoppers to share imagery and videos before providing a review.
 And consider making the review portion optional.
 It’ll help you generate more content — quickly.
-In fact, PowerReviews customers see an average 154% increase in visual content collection when they take this approach.

 Here’s an example of a submission form that puts the ask for visual content first.
 After the shopper has submitted a photo or video, they’re asked to submit a review, too.
 But the review component isn’t required.